Safe and gentle ear piercing

 Earlobe: 6 weeks

-12 weeks
+Cartilage part: 12 weeks

 Important information

 Earlobe: Loosen the back mechanism and clean the front and back of the hole three times a day with Inverness Ear Care .
-If it does not improve within a few days, remove the earplug and see a doctor.
+If it does not improve within a few days, remove the earring and see a doctor.

-*Source: Nursing Council - Nordahl Andersen
+*Source: Care advice - Nordahl Andersen